govex/ivac-comit/content/methodology.md

 </div>

-For more detailed information on how pregnancy policies were categorized, please see our <a href="/documents/comit-prenancy-categories-codebook-2021-06-14.pdf" target="_blank" download="/documents/comit-prenancy-categories-codebook-2021-06-14.pdf">pregnancy categories codebook</a>.
+For more detailed information on how pregnancy policies were categorized, please see our <a href="/documents/comit-pregnancy-categories-codebook-2021-06-23.pdf" target="_blank">pregnancy categories codebook</a>.

 <br>